CorpComms: Events

-CorpComms hosts a national awards ceremony every year.
-The CorpComms awards were launched in 2006 and celebrate excellence in corporate communications.
-They include, amongst others, awards for Best corporate publication; Best annual report; Best employee communications; Best crisis management; Best CSR strategy and overall grand prix winner.
+The CorpComms awards programme was launched in 2006 and celebrated excellence in corporate communications.
+Categories included, amongst others, awards for Best corporate publication; Best annual report; Best employee communications; Best crisis management; Best CSR strategy and overall grand prix winner.
+Despite the demise of the magazine, its eponymous awards programme has continued.

 In September 2010 CorpComms magazine launched the inaugural Digi Awards.The awards were launched in order to acknowledge how digital and social media are changing the way that organizations communicate with their various stakeholder communities.
 The Digi Awards programme ran for eight years, with the last Digi Awards ceremony taking place in 2017.

-CorpComms also organizes a range of events targeting the key issues faced by in-house communicators such as digital media and sustainability.

 Editor

 Helen Dunne has worked in journalism for more than 20 years.
 An economics graduate, Helen started her career on International Financing Review, the weekly bible for the capital markets.
 She joined The Daily Telegraph in 1993, where she spent ten years, latterly as associate City editor.
 Helen then spent two years as deputy City editor of The Mail on Sunday, where she was shortlisted for Business Journalist of the Year, before embarking on a freelance career.
 She has written for many publications, including The Business, The Observer, The Sunday Telegraph and The Sun.